eeeps/jekyll-scalables/readme.md

 </div>
 ```

-…a completely portable chunk of plain-jane markup that scalables.js will progressively enhance, loading a reasonably-sized image for any user, through any viewport on any device, within any layout, without modification (woo).
+…a completely portable chunk of plain-jane markup that scalables.js will progressively enhance, loading a reasonably-sized image for any user, through any viewport, on any device, within any layout, without modification (woo).

 Scalable-tag.rb uses ImageMagick to generate lower-resolution files by progressively halving the file's resolution until it reaches a pre-defined, global, thumbnail-max-dimension (96px by default).

 ## input paths

-Jekyll doesn't like things other than posts in its `_posts` directory, which can make post-specific assets a pain.
+Jekyll doesn't like things that aren't posts in its `_posts` directory, which can make post-specific assets a pain.

 So in addition to accepting absolute and relative paths, if the tag appears in a Jekyll post and references a relative path, scalable-tag.rb will look for the full-res image in a folder with the same name as the post, in a root-level `assets` directory.
 For instance, if the following post …